urbit/old-doc/reference/hoon/library/2eL.md

   ++  tip  (sear |=(a=@ (ins:po a)) til)
 ```

 Parsing rule.
-Parses the leading phonetic byte that represents a syllable.
+Parses the leading phonetic byte, which represents a syllable.

     ~zod/try=> (scan "doz" tip:ab)
     0